icopy-site/awesome-cn/docs/awesome/awesome-wardley-maps.md

 ### AI

-- [Learn about Wardley Maps](https://github.com/wardley-maps-community/awesome-wardley-maps/blob/master/(https://stmemgptv2.streamlit.app/)) - Experimental Streamlit AI Assistant bot tuned on Wardley Mapping.
+- [Learn about Wardley Maps using MEMGPT](https://github.com/wardley-maps-community/awesome-wardley-maps/blob/master/(https://stmemgptv2.streamlit.app/)) - Experimental Streamlit AI Assistant bot tuned on Wardley Mapping.
 Using MemGPT this AI Assistant has memory is divided into three parts: recall memory, core memory, and archival memory.
 Full source code and data provided in the [GitHub repo](https://github.com/tractorjuice/STMemGPT).
 Recall Memory: This is my short-term memory where I keep recent interactions.
 Core Memory: This is where I store key details about my persona and about you, the user.
 This gives me a 'personality' and allows for more personalized conversation.
 Archival Memory: This is my long-term memory where I store information that doesn't fit into core memory but is essential to remember.
 It's infinite in size, and I usually page through it to find answers to your questions.
 These parts work together to help the AI Assistant remember prior engagements, learn from them, and refer back when needed.
+- [Learn about Wardley Maps using Claude](https://claude-chatbot.streamlit.app/) - An AI Application using Claude to help learn Wardley Maps
+- [Learn about Wardley Maps using OpenAI](https://learnwardleymapping.streamlit.app/) - Streamlit and OpenAI application to learn Wardley Maps.
+- [Learn about Wardley Maps using OpenAI Assistants](https://learnwardleymapping-gpt.streamlit.app/) - OpenAI Assistant application to help learn Wardley Maps.
 - [Chat with your Map](https://chatwithwardleymap.streamlit.app/) - Chat to your Wardley Map.
 It pulls your Wardley Map from OnlineWardleyMaps or GitHub and you can have an AI chat with your map.
+It's also got a syntax checker built in.
 It creates structured output that can be downloaded and used within documents.
 It highlights key responses that you can follow up.
-- [Q&A with Simon's Book](https://wardley-book-chat.streamlit.app/) - Ask Simon's book anything.
-Have a chat with the book.
+- [Q&A with Simon's Book](https://wardley-book-chat.streamlit.app/) - Have a chat with the book Ask Simon's book anything.
-- [Research Map Chat](https://wardleyresearchchat.streamlit.app/) - Have an AI chat with Simon's Research 2022 Wardley Maps.
+- [Research Map Chat](https://wardleyresearchchat.streamlit.app/) - Have an AI chat with Simon's Research Wardley Maps that are available on GitHub.
 - [Learn Wardley Mapping Bot](https://learnwardleymapping.streamlit.app/) - Learn Wardley Mapping by chatting to a specially configured bot.
 - [Chat with Wardley YouTube content](https://wardleygpt.streamlit.app/) - Have a chat with all of Simon's YouTube content.
 ### Development
 - [Join the Wardley AI Development Group on X/Twitter](https://twitter.com/i/communities/1670015410542985218)
 - [An Exploration into Wardley Mapping Language Code](https://medium.com/@mcraddock/an-exploration-into-wardley-mapping-language-mode-aa87763a8b17) - Create your own Wardley Mapping code editor in two easy steps.
-- [Convert WM format to JSON](https://wm2json.streamlit.app/) - A simple streamlit app to convert the OnlineWardleyMaps OWM format to JSON.
+- [Convert WM format to Many](https://wm2many.streamlit.app/) - A simple streamlit app to convert the OnlineWardleyMaps OWM format to JSON, TOML, JSON Graph and Cypher text.
+- [Exploring Prompt Engineering using Wardley Maps](https://medium.com/prompt-engineering) - A series of blog posts about AI, Python and Wardley Mapping.

+#### ChatGPT
+- [Wardley Map Analyst](https://chat.openai.com/g/g-Cic0bH5CF-wardley-map-analyst) - Analyzes and visualizes Wardley Maps from text
+- [Learn Wardley Mapping](https://chat.openai.com/g/g-sg6zS89Hi-learn-wardley-mapping) - I guide you in learning and applying Wardley Maps.
+- [Introduction to Wardley Mapping](https://chat.openai.com/g/g-v6OW6JOQ7-introduction-to-wardley-mapping) - A quick introduction to Wardley Mapping
+- [Wardley Map Syntax Expert](https://chat.openai.com/g/g-6vfuL6SXd-wardley-map-syntax-expert) - Expert in analyzing and fixing Wardley Map syntax

 ## Templates